JoaquinC539/FullStack-java/README.md

 # FullStack-java
-Full Stack using Java and Spring/Hibernate connected to MySQL to create an API-REST and use this API-REST using VUE.js for a technical assessment test
+Full Stack using Java and Spring/Hibernate connected to MySQL to create an API-REST and use this API-REST using VUE.js for a technical assessment test.